AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-Home-Menu-UI.md

 6. Reboot the console.

-7. The Home Menu UI has been restored.
+7. The Home Menu applet has been restored.

-## Restoring the Home Menu title - Method 3
+## Restoring the Home Menu Applet - Method 3

-<p class="note">If you've installed the custom Home Menu title to your system running on older firmware version without any backups, follow this section.</p>
+<p class="note">If you've installed the custom Home Menu applet to your system running on older firmware version without any backups, follow this section.</p>

 1. Go to [Darthsternie's Firmware Archive](https://darthsternie.net/3ds-firmwares/).